OathPros/COMP3/README.md

 ## Tiles

-The tiles for the patterns follow a 5x5 pixel grid and are 230x140 pixels in size.
+The tile images follow a 5x5 pixel grid and are 230x140 pixels in size, with a 20px corner radius.

 ### 1. Install dependencies